JRigh/JRigh/README.md

 Greeting, my name is Julian Sampedro.

-I am a Data Scientist, initially trained as a Statistician, living in Switzerland, programming mostly in the R language with a keen interest in learning Python (and other data science tools).
+I am a Data Scientist, initially trained as a Statistician, living in Switzerland, programming mostly in the R language with a keen interest in learning Python, C++ other data science tools.

 <img src="/assets/welcome.jpg" width="800">